DomainDrivenArchitecture/c4k-taiga/README.md

 You can find examples in src/test/resources/taiga-test in this repository.
 Please check the ```def auth?``` and ```def config?``` definitions in src/main/cljc/dda/c4k_taiga/taiga.cljc for required and optional values.
+When you plan to use the dda_backup solution, you also need the keys:

+- aws-access-key-id: "AWS_KEY_ID"
+- aws-secret-access-key: "AWS_KEY_SECRET"
+- restic-password: ""

+in your auth.yaml

+and

+- restic-repository: "repo-path"

+in your config.yaml.

 2. install jarwrapper